-At Plivo we support two kinds of DTMF Inband
+At Plivo we support only one type of DTMF.

-Incoming stream delivers DTMF signals out-of-audio using either SIP-INFO or RFC-2833 mechanism, independently of codecs – in this case, the DTMF signals are sent separately from the actual audio stream.
+The incoming stream delivers DTMF signals out-of-audio using the RFC-2833 mechanism, independently of codecs.
+In this case, the DTMF signals are sent separately from the actual audio stream.